texfaq/texfaq.github.io/FAQ-verbwithin.md

 If you can't avoid verbatim, the `\cprotect` command (from the package [`cprotect`](https://ctan.org/pkg/cprotect)) might help.
-The package manages to make a macro read a verbatim argument in a ''sanitised'' way by the simple medium of prefixing the macro with `\cprotect`:
+The package manages to make a macro read a verbatim argument in a "sanitised" way by the simple medium of prefixing the macro with `\cprotect`:
 ```latex
 \cprotect\section{Using \verb|verbatim|}